-Understandably, a foreclosure is often a stressful situation for a homeowner and their family, and the damage it will do to the borrower’s credit history will take years to repair.
+Understandably, foreclosure is often a stressful situation for a homeowner and their family, and the damage it will do to the borrower’s credit history will take years to repair.
 With all the phone calls, mailed notices, and mounting missed payments, there are probably times you feel like throwing in the towel.
 Not so fast!
 There could still be other options.

 Be realistic about your immediate goals.
 Crunch the numbers.
-If your family is no longer bringing in the amount of income it was upon purchasing the home, you need to decide if you can realistically afford to stay in your home.
+If your family is no longer bringing in the income it was upon purchasing the home, then you need to decide if you can realistically afford to stay in your home.
 If the financial hardship is expected to be temporary, reach out to the lender to discuss a possible forbearance.
 In most situations, a forbearance suspends mortgage payments for up to 12 months.
 However, if there is no foreseeable end to the tighter income, and you don’t see how you can keep your family financially afloat while paying for and maintaining the home, don’t just move away without being upfront about it with your lender.
 Working with the lender after you decide it is best to give up the home may give you options such as a short sale.

 Bankruptcy.
 If working out a plan to avoid foreclosure has failed, or if the process is already well along, you may choose to reach out to a bankruptcy lawyer.
 Filing bankruptcy could pause a foreclosure from going forward.
 If you are eligible to file, a good bankruptcy attorney can point out the specific state and federal laws that will come into play based on your situation, and which bankruptcy chapter is in your best interest.